 ADVENTURE RALLY SCORING SYSTEM

 - Your entire team must reach the designated point together.
-You will prove this by taking a photo of the POI with either all of your faces, or all of your bikes (or both, but no mixing and matching), AND the designated feature visible in the same picture.
+You will prove this by taking a photo of the POI/Challenge with either all of your faces, or all of your bikes (or both, but no mixing and matching), AND the designated feature visible in the same picture.

 - There are several non-location bonuses.
 Each has a point value.
 Grab these images whenever you have the opportunity.

 - All judges’ decisions are final.
 Please make it easy for the people scoring by taking clear photos and uploading with correct tags.

 - Timing: You need to respect the schedule of the day, and we don’t want you speeding to do it.

 - If you are 0-5 minutes late, there is no bonus, and no penalty.

 If you are running more than 5 minutes late, please text one of the numbers on the back of the book BEFORE check-in time to let us know your location and intentions.
 By checking in, you will lose bonuses in accordance with how late you are (so that you do not gain an advantage by being out longer), but you will not be excessively penalized.